The best of Switzerland in a single journey

 Long ago Europe’s young aristocrats used to make a ”Grand Tour” of Europe – including Switzerland – to widen their cultural horizons.
 Now, two centuries later, it’s possible to follow in their footsteps and that’s exactly what Paul and Sebi did.
 No place makes it easier to go further than Switzerland.

-One day, two languages.
 The two gentlemen set off from the city of Neuchâtel and ended their day in Fribourg, a total distance of only 52km.
 Fribourg stands on the border line between French-speaking and German-speaking Switzerland.
 In former times, the dividing line ran through the heart of the city.

 I rather suggest starting the journey from Zurich, the largest city with all the trendy bars, shops and the international airport.
 Kunsthaus in Zurich has the most important Swiss collections of modern art.
 From Zurich there are several routes to choose, such as from Schaffhausen to Maienfeld with the Abbey of St Gallen and an area known for its delicious wines.